User Story

 Understanding flow velocities to keep navigation channels open in sediment-rich Dutch waters

 A high rate of sediment deposition makes maintaining narrow navigational channels through the shallow tidal flats of the Wadden Sea in the Netherlands a constant battle.
-Nortek instruments, including the vessel-mounted Signature VM, have proved to be valuable weapons in the fight, providing vital data on particle density and current flows through the water layers.
+Nortek ADCPs, including the vessel-mounted VM Coastal system, have proved to be valuable weapons in the fight, providing vital data on particle density and current flows through the water layers.

 God created Earth, but the Dutch created the Netherlands, according to the old Dutch joke.
 It’s hard to disagree when you see the impact of measures through the centuries to reclaim and protect the country’s low-lying land from the sea, largely through the construction of dikes.